Maity Interiano: Career

-Maity is currently in the morning show Despierta America in Univision with entertainment coverage, with the "Vamonos al Cine" segment and interviewing international artists like Vin Diesel, Tony Bennett, Johnny Depp, Angelina Jolie, George Clooney, Salma Hayek, Sofia Vergara, Ricky Martin, Shakira, Alejandro Fernández, Antonio Banderas, Cameron Diaz and many more.
+Maity was on the morning show Despierta America in Univision with entertainment coverage, with the "Vamonos al Cine" segment and interviewing international artists like Vin Diesel, Tony Bennett, Johnny Depp, Angelina Jolie, George Clooney, Salma Hayek, Sofia Vergara, Ricky Martin, Shakira, Alejandro Fernández, Antonio Banderas, Cameron Diaz and many more.
 In June 2013 she went to Brazil to do the entertainment notes that came out in Univision Deportes during the 15 days of the world Confederations Cup.